-- CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - △ CAUTION: Combining SAS and SATA drives in the same RAID volume is not supported. - CAUTION: When installing a drive, ensure that the adjacent drives are fully installed.
+- CAUTION: Before removing or installing a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - △ CAUTION: Combining SAS and SATA drives in the same RAID volume is not supported. - CAUTION: When installing a drive, ensure that the adjacent drives are fully installed.
 Inserting a drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
 See the documentation supplied with your operating system. - CAUTION: When a replacement hot swappable drive is installed and the system is powered on, the drive automatically begins to rebuild.
-Ensure that the replacement drive is blank or contains data that you want to overwrite.
-Any data on the replacement drive is installed. - 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure that is listed in Before working inside your system.
+Ensure that the replacement drive is blank or contains data that you wish to overwrite.
+Any data on the replacement drive is immediately lost after the drive is installed.